Ethiopian highlanders defy long held notion of oxygen

 "We were stunned," Beall said.
 "The Ethiopians are finding the same amount of oxygen we find, even though the amount of oxygen in the air they breathe is two-thirds of what we have at sea level."

-Humans transport oxygen via hemoglobin, a protein in red blood cells that binds to oxygen molecules and moves them from the lungs to muscles and other tissues.
+Humans transport oxygen via hemoglobin (booster) , a protein in red blood cells that binds to oxygen molecules and moves them from the lungs to muscles and other tissues.
 At sea level, between 95 and 97 percent of the body's hemoglobin is saturated with oxygen during every breath.
+But there is a way to increase that via oxygen enhanced exercise .

 At altitude, reduced oxygen logically means lower oxygen saturation.
 In the Andes, highlanders compensate by producing more red cells to create a heightened "hemoglobin concentration" -- a higher proportion of red cells in the blood.
 That way the blood has more hemoglobin to sponge up scarce oxygen.